neuro-related/3D_from_eeg/README.md

 The question is, whether there is enough information in hdEEG dynamics to allow for brain model reconstruction.

 ## basic logic
-Sensors on surface pick up electrical information from source;
+- Sensors on surface pick up electrical information from source
-Aspects of the electr. signal is changing depending on source distance from sensor (SDS);
+- Aspects of the electr. signal is changing depending on source distance from sensor (SDS)
-SDS changes cyclically with heart beat;
+- SDS changes cyclically with heart beat
-SNR of these aspects (ASDS), to be determined via AI, is high enough when integrating data across the same positions within a cycle;
+- SNR of these aspects (ASDS), to be determined via AI, is high enough when integrating data across the same positions within a cycle
-first ASDS candidate: neural noise
+- first ASDS candidate: neural noise

 ## assumptions
 - existence of ASDS, based on electrical measures, is not physically impossible